 Read more about

 The demographics and socioeconomic distribution of distinct cultural groups in a country or territory is called ethnic fractionalization.
 The data below is based on a study conducted by Fearon, where 1 is the most culturally diverse and 0 is the least.
-This measure of cultural diversity is heavily based on languages spoken, as language can be a convenient indicator of ethnicity and diversity.
-Papua New Guinea is the most diverse country in the world, followed by Tanzania, the Democratic Republic of the Congo, and Uganda.
+According to this measure, Papua New Guinea is the most diverse country in the world, followed by Tanzania, the Democratic Republic of the Congo, and Uganda.

-The 5 Most Diverse Countries in the World
+The 5 Most Ethnically Diverse Countries in the World

 1. Papua New Guinea

 More than one hundred ethnic groups live in Tanzania.
-Many of these groups speak their own languages.
-In addition to this, there are also a number of foreign residents who live in Tanzania, many of whom are from Asia and Europe.
+Many of these groups speak their unique languages.
+In addition to this, several foreign residents live in Tanzania, many of whom are from other parts of Africa, Asia and Europe.
 The population of Tanzania is 55,572,201.

-DR Congo has a population of 81,680,000 of which there are over 200 ethnic groups who speak about 242 languages with French as the official language.
-Christianity has about 80% adherents while 10% are Muslims, and the other 10% follow native faiths.
+DR Congo has a population of 81,680,000.
+There are over 200 ethnic groups in the nation who speak about 242 languages.
+French is the official language of the country.